-• Thank you for your cooperation.
-No postage necessary if mailed in the U.S.A.
+Thank you for your cooperation.
+No postage stamp necessary if mailed in the U.S.A.
+(Elsewhere, an IBM office or representative will be happy to forward your comments.)

-YOUR COMMENTS, PLEASE . . .
+Your comments, please . . .

-This SRL manual is part of a library that serves as a reference source for systems analysts, programmers and operators of IBM systems.
-Your answers to the questions on the back of this form, together with your comments, will help us produce better publications for your use.
-Each reply will be carefully reviewed by the persons responsible for writing and publishing this material.
+This manual is part of a library that serves as a reference source for systems analysts, programmers, and operators of IBM systems.
+Your comments on the other side of this form will be carefully reviewed by the persons responsible for writing and publishing this material.
 All comments and suggestions become the property of IBM.